zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 in terms of the scalar spherical wave functions of the first kind \\(\psi_{m,n}^{(1)}\\).

 We now have all the tools required to determine the series coefficients of an actual electromagnetic plane wave.
-As shown by Equation 17.97, this is accomplished by projecting the vector plane wave (Equations 17.99-17.103) onto the vector spherical wave functions (Equations 17.63 and 17.67).
+As shown by Equation 17.97, this can be accomplished by projecting the vector plane wave (Equations 17.99-17.103) onto the vector spherical wave functions (Equations 17.63 and 17.67).

 We shall first evaluate